Fabaderheld/HA-light-template/New-HALightTemplate.ps1.md

 ### -SwitchID

-Entity ID of of the switch
+Entity ID of of the switch, must start with switch.*

 ```yaml
 Type: String